 Following the filing of a formal complaint, and at any time prior to reaching a determination regarding responsibility, the District may facilitate an informal resolution process, including mediation, which does not involve a full investigation and adjudication.
-An informal resolution process is not available to resolve allegations that an employee sexually harassed a student, and the District shall not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment under Title IX.
+The District shall not require as a condition of employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of formal complaints of sexual harassment under Title IX.
 The District shall not require the parties to participate in an informal resolution process and may not offer an informal resolution process unless a formal complaint is filed.